Pr1m3dCTF/blog/docs/CTF/index.md

 # CTF

-Here we will publish our team's writeups for CTFs we've participated
+Here we will publish our content related to CTFs, writeups, and challenges.